 If you’re feeling stressed right now, you’re certainly not alone.
-A recent survey from the American Psychological Association reveals that COVID-19 has profoundly impacted our mental and physical wellbeing this year.
+A survey from the American Psychological Association reveals that COVID-19 has profoundly impacted our mental and physical wellbeing.
 As a childcare provider, you’re likely feeling a great deal of pressure to keep everything operating as smoothly as possible, from upholding best safety practices to ensuring staff and parents feel happy and connected with your center.

 These five strategies will help you proactively support your staff and manage your own mental health during undeniably stressful times.

 1. Understand individual staff members’ causes of stressAlthough it’s easy to assume that everyone at your center is stressed because of COVID-19, you can never know what’s fully going on for someone else at a surface level.
 While a staff member could be anxious due to the pandemic, they might also be suffering a loss in their personal life or worried about something unrelated to COVID-19 altogether.
 The first step to helping your staff cope with stress is to avoid making assumptions and to understand the root causes at play.